hphelion/documentation/migration-overview-reference.md

 5. Enter the appropriate information in the following fields:

-	Volume Name - Enter a name for the volume.
+	Volume Name.
+Enter a name for the volume.

-	Description - Enter a description for the volume.
+	Description.
+Enter a description for the volume.

-	Availability Zone - Select the Availability Zone for the volume, or select **No Preference** to use the volume in any zone.
+	Availability Zone.
+Select the Availability Zone for the volume, or select **No Preference** to use the volume in any zone.

-	Size - Select the size of the volume from the drop down menu.
+	Size.
+Select the size of the volume from the drop down menu.

 6. Select the **Make bootable from image**.